IndianCyberForce/Find_Me/README.md

 <h1 align="center"> Find Me </h1>

  # What is Find Me?
 Find Me is used to track an ip address.
 For Find Me is developed for Termux and Linux based systems. you can easily retrieve ip address information using Find Me.
-IP-Tracker use ip-api to track ip address.
+Find Me use ip-api to track ip address.
  IP tracking is the technology behind our website that will give you an easy way to lookup, find, track and trace any publicly accessible IP location in the world.
 "What is My IP" and "IP Lookup" are frequently searched terms on the internet.
 Our tracker will not only show you what your Internet Protocol Address is, but will also give you information about the location of your own IP and other related information regarding your publicly available IP.